The Art Gallery

 Wait!
 There's More to See

-Take a look at the exhibit at TCC's Gig Harbor Campus, currently featuring Gathering Fragments by Margaret Doty.
+Take a look at the exhibit at TCC's Gig Harbor Campus, currently featuring "Port Tank Studies" by Lisa Hasegawa.